 You find these bangles anywhere in Jaipur markets.

 Jaipur is famous for its hand-knotted carpets in wool and silk.
 Jaipur Rugs are one of the biggest exported handmade products from India.
-The quality of these carpets is measured in terms of no of knots per centimeter – the higher the knots, better the quality and higher the price.
+The quality of these carpets is measured in terms of no of knots per centimeter – the higher the knots, the better the quality and higher the price.

 If you live in hot climates, pick the silk rugs.
 For cold weathers woolen ones are good.